 A woman’s immune system is weaker when she is pregnant, which makes her at greater risk of contracting a foodborne illness.
-Toxoplasma gondii and Listeria monocytogenes.
-Listeria bacteria can cause miscarriage, premature delivery, or the death of a newborn.
-And toxoplasma gondii can cause hearing loss, blindness, and intellectual disabilities in children.
+Toxoplasma gondii and Listeria monocytogenes are two of the major pathogens to be concerned about.
+Listeria bacteria can cause miscarriage, premature delivery, stillbirth, infection in the newborn, or the death of a newborn.
+And toxoplasma gondii can cause hearing loss, blindness, and intellectual disabilities in babies and children.
+It’s important to know which foods to avoid when you’re pregnant.

 Skip raw eggnog and unpasteurized apple cider at holiday parties.
 Many eggnog recipes contain raw eggs and unpasteurized milk, which could cause Salmonella food poisoning.
 Raw cider can be contaminated with E. coli bacteria, which can cause serious illness and hemolytic uremic syndrome (HUS), that can destroy the kidneys.